-Deputy Mayor Ingrid van Engelshoven is The Hague's alderman for Education and Public Services as well as the Haagse Hout district.
+Deputy Mayor Ingrid van Engelshoven is The Hague's alderman for the Knowledge Economy, International Affairs, Youth and Education as well as the Haagse Hout and Loosduinen districts.

 Ingrid K. van Engelshoven was born in Delfzijl on 12 July 1966.
 She grew up in Belgium and studied political science at Radboud University Nijmegen (Katholieke Universiteit Nijmegen) and law at Leiden University.
 It was during her college days that she became involved in politics, chairing the Nijmegen chapter of the social-liberal D66 party from 1987 to 1989.